Haghpat

 Haghpat (Հաղպատ) is a village in the Lori Province of Armenia, located near the city of Alaverdi and the state border with Georgia.

-It is notable for Haghpat Monastery, a religious complex founded in the 10th century and included in the UNESCO World Heritage List along with monasteries in nearby Sanahin.
-The monastery is a magnificent example of medieval Armenian architecture that has been attracting increasing numbers of tourists.
+The village is notable for Haghpat Monastery, a medieval monastery complex founded in the 10th century, and included in the UNESCO World Heritage List since 1996 along with nearby Sanahin Monastery.

-Haghpat Monastery is listed among the UNESCO World Heritage List (1996).
+Geography

 The village lies on a dissected plateau, a large flat area dissected by deep "cracks" formed by rivers, including the river Debed.
-The villages of Sanahin and Akner, as well as a part of Alaverdi, lie in plain view on neighbouring sections of the plateau, however a steep and long descent to and ascent from the river is required to travel to them.
+The villages of Sanahin and Akner, as well as a part of Alaverdi, lie in plain view on neighbouring sections of the plateau.
+However, a steep and long descent to and ascent from the river is required to travel to them.